uboness/com.fibaro/README.md

 ## Change Log:
 ### v 1.2.0
 Add "get battery level" on wakeup, to battery devices

+Add [Full Support]() FGRGBWM-441 - RGBW controller
+FGRGBW-441 Update Notes:
+It is recommended to at least save the settings once.
+for full support (input usage) a re-pair is needed, it will work without re-pairing

 ### v 1.1.9
 Fixed settings (range -128 - 127 => 0 - 255)